My Emergn journey: Marija’s insights as a Senior Product Designer

 One thing that really surprised me was how strong the company culture feels, even though we often work remotely.
 It’s genuinely open, collaborative, and supportive.

-I also really appreciate how The Emerging Way principles are actually lived, not just written down somewhere.
+I also really appreciate how The Emergn Way principles are actually lived, not just written down somewhere.
 People understand them, speak the same language, and apply the same approach when working with clients and with each other.
 That shared understanding makes collaboration smoother and more effective.

 Tell us about the work you’re most proud of